actions/publish-action/README.md

 # publish-action

-**Please note: this action is for internal usage only, we don't track issues or accept any contributions.
-We also do not recommend it for public or production usage.**
+**Please note: this action is for internal usage only, issues are disabled and contributing PRs will not be reviewed.
+We also do not recommend this action for public or production usage while it is still in development.**

 This action adds reliability to the new action versions publishing and handles the following cases:
 - Update a major tag (v1, for example) to point to the latest release (v1.2.1, for example).